zhu-yiqi/agent-data-protocol/README.md

 Once we have our standardized format (not yet), we will create a script that converts, line-by-line, a jsonl file in the raw format to one in the standardized format in `raw_to_standardized.py`.

-We can then apply this to the sample data to create a sample in the standardized format:
+We can then apply this to the sample data to create a sample in the standardized format.

 ```bash
 export MY_DATASET=dataset_name